peterst28/SparkPerformanceGuide/README.md

 #### Delta Caching

 Databricks only!
+This is only compatible with the i3-series of VMs on AWS and Ls-series on Azure.
+On these VM types, Delta caching is on by default.

 #### How to configure

-This is only compatible with the i3-series of VMs on AWS and Ls-series on Azure.

 In SQL:
 ```sql